herminiogg/ehri-kg-website/README.md

 _NB: English i18n labels are provided with the theme.
 However, if you add new keys (such as menu `identifiers`) you will need to create a new `en.yaml` file in the `i18n` directory and add the new keys there._

-To add a translated menu entry repeat the info with a different `pageRef` under the `languages/[LANG-CODE]` setting, e.g:

-    languages:
-      cy:
-        menu:
-          main:
-            - identifier: some_info
-              pageRef: cy/some-info/
-              weight: 80

-Likewise, provide the translated label in the `i18n/[LANG-CODE].yaml` file, e.g.

-    some_info:
-      other: Rhywfaint o wybodaeth